harlecin/hugo-site/content/post/azure-container-registry.md

 Azure Container Registry is the Microsoft equivalent to private Dockerhub repositories.
 First, I will show you how to quickly push an image to Azure Container Registry.
 In a second step, I will cover how to manage your registries and repositories using the PowerShell cmdlet `AzureRM` as well as the `Azure CLI`.

 ## Quick start
-To push a docker image to the Azure Container Registry, first go to your Azure Container Registry service in the Azure portal.
+To push a docker image to Azure Container Registry, first go to your Azure Container Registry service in the Azure portal.

 In the 'Overview' section you can find a field called 'Login server'.
 Jot down this address.